gkp1/ghost-mule/Linux/README.md

        --dns-via-proxy true --verbose 3

 NOTE:
-  ProxyBridge requires root privileges to use NFQUEUE and iptables.
+  ProxyBridge requires root privileges to use nfqueue.
   Run with 'sudo' or as root user.

 ```

 #### Rule Format